ikantspelgud/vim/README.md

 ##                    INSTALL                          ##
 #########################################################

-1. clone git directory to your home directory
+1. Running install.sh will copy the files to your home directory.
-2. run ./install.sh